 The falls, as seen from the lookout point

-Once we’ve got down, we found a nice spot to sit down and eat some fruit and sandwiches.
-As always, we’ve enjoyed the smell and serenity of nature.
+Once we got down again, we found a nice spot to sit down to enjoy some fruit and sandwiches.
+As always, we enjoyed the smell and serenity of nature.

-A duck came very close to enjoy some of our snacks
+A duck came very close to also enjoy some of our snacks

-After about an hour, we’ve walked back on the trail … which meant we had to cross that suspension bridge again …
+After about an hour, we followed the trail back from where we came earlier … which meant we had to cross that suspension bridge again …

 Yep, at that suspension bridge again …